ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 Three new optional fields are available to use the Logging and Activity Tracker JSON. **logSourceCRN** is required if you are using Super Tenancy to send logs and events to a user of your service.

 * **logSourceCRN**: This field indicates the customer whom you want to receive the log or event.
-The logSourceCRN is the CRN of the service instance of your service created by the customer.
+The logSourceCRN is the CRN of the service instance (or internal resource) of your service created by the customer.
 If not present, no event will be sent to a customer.
+The CRN `scope` segment must be the customer's account, and the `location` segment must match the location where the log or event is ingested.
 * **saveServiceCopy**: This field indicates if your service wants a copy of the log or event.
 This is an `optional` field.
 If the field is not present, the default of true will be used and your service will get a copy of the log or event.
 Set this field to false if your service does not want a copy of the log record or event.
 If the field is false, LogDNA will not charge your service for the event since it only charges each service or customer for what is stored.
 * **message**: This field will be displayed as the summary line of the log/event in the LogDNA UI.
 The message field has a prescribed format for Activity Tracker.
 Refer [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-ibm_event_fields) for format information.